 The Neighborhood Gardener – October

-The Master Gardener Professorship is a faculty-recognition program named in honor of Florida Master Gardeners.
+The Master Gardener Professorship is a faculty-recognition program named in honor of Florida Master Gardener volunteers.
 The winner has been selected for 2016 and we would like to congratulate Jim Davis!
-As Horticulture Agent and Master Gardener Coordinator for Sumter County, Jim oversees the residential horticulture program, teaching county residents about the Florida-Friendly Landscaping™ principles with a particular focus on irrigation.
+As Horticulture Agent and Master Gardener Volunteer Coordinator for Sumter County, Jim oversees the residential horticulture program, teaching county residents about the Florida-Friendly Landscaping™ principles with a particular focus on irrigation.
 Learn more about the good work Jim's doing.